 The ancestry of the name Pichfearde dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in the parish of Pitchford found in Shropshire.

 Early Origins of the Pichfearde family

 The surname Pichfearde was first found in Shropshire at Pitchford, a small village and parish, in the union of Atcham, hundred of Condover where the village derives its name from the strong pitchy smell that emanates from the oily substance that frequently covers the surface of the water.
 Hence the place means "ford near a place where pitch if found," from the Old English words "pic" + "ford."

 Today Pitchford Hall is a large Grade I listed Tudor country house that was mostly rebuilt c.
 1560.
 Portions of the Roman Watling Street runs through the grounds.
 Early records show that Geoffrey de Pykeford, a crusader, was Lord of the Manor from 1272.
 He also built the local church of St Michael, which contains an oak effigy of him.

 Early History of the Pichfearde family

 This web page shows only a small excerpt of our Pichfearde research.
-Another 127 words (9 lines of text) are included under the topic Early Pichfearde History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pichfearde History in all our PDF Extended History products and printed products wherever possible.

 Pichfearde Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Pichfearde have been found, including Pickford, Pitchford, Picford, Pichford, Pitford and others.

 Early Notables of the Pichfearde family (pre 1700)

 Another 50 words (4 lines of text) are included under the topic Early Pichfearde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pichfearde family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Pichfearde, or a variant listed above: Susan Pickford, who came to Barbados in 1659; Mary Pickford, who arrived in Virginia in 1663 with her husband; John Pitford arrived in Barbados in 1689.